ThiebautAlexis/DynamicMeshCutter/README.md

 Upcomming Features:
 - Fill the holes in the meshes.
 - Improve triangles cuts on convex meshes.
-- Improve performance issues.
 - Handle Texture when a hole is filled.